Playlist2Print/Playlist2Print-site/README.txt

-To display the site, go to the button labeled '<code>' and click.
+To display the site, go to the button labeled either '<code>' or 'Code' and click.
 In the dropdown menu, click 'download zip'.
 Enter the downloaded file and open the HTML document in your browser.